 ASUS PG27UQ 144Hz ‘4K’ monitor with G-SYNC HDR

 The ‘4K’ UHD resolution offers a potentially rich and rewarding gaming experience, but due to bandwidth restrictions on current port controllers has been restricted to 60Hz.
 The ASUS PG27UQ makes use of DisplayPort 1.4, which has been available on the current generation of GPUs for a little while now, to combine the UHD resolution with a 144Hz refresh rate.
 In terms of design, the screen identifies itself as a member of the ROG (Republic of Gamers) SWIFT series with its interesting stand design and inclusion of its little ROG motif (red logo) which is projected downwards onto the desk.
-This can be disabled if preferred.
+A projector which beams this motif onto the wall behind you is also included, at the top of the stand neck.
+Either feature can be disabled if preferred.
 The OSD includes pressable buttons and a joystick (JOG button) for intuitive navigation.
-One notable exception here is that the bezels are rather chunky – this is likely due to the specialist backlighting solution used here, which we’ll come onto shortly.
+Note that the image below is from the initial prototype, the final design is slightly different and incldues slimmer bezels and various other refinements.

 Another aspect of the HDR10 standard which this screen aims to meet includes a wide colour gamut and support for 10-bit colour.
-The monitor will support 10-bit colour (may include an FRC dithering element, 8-bit + FRC) and also supports the DCI-P3 colour gamut.
-These features are inherent to the panel and backlight used and are not specific to Nvidia GPUs (i.e. can be used on any system).
-A flicker-free Quantum Dot backlight solution is used, specifically Nanosys QDEF (Quantum Dot Enhancement Film).
-Although not currently specified, we expect to see a 4ms grey to grey response time specified at some point.
-Features such as ‘GamePlus’ on-screen crosshair and timer feature and the ‘Turbo Key’ refresh rate selector are likely to be present as well.
+The monitor will supports 10-bit colour (8-bit + FRC) and offers 97% DCI-P3 colour gamut coverage.
+A flicker-free Quantum Dot backlight solution is used, believed to be a Nanosys QDEF (Quantum Dot Enhancement Film).
+A 4ms grey to grey response time is specified.